Install SpinDB

 spindb connect pg18Native UUIDv7

-This is the headliner.
+The headliner.
 PostgreSQL 18 adds a built-in uuidv7() function that generates UUID version 7 values.
-UUIDv7 embeds a timestamp in the first 48 bits, which means these IDs are globally unique and chronologically sortable.
+UUIDv7 embeds a timestamp in the first 48 bits, so these IDs are globally unique and chronologically sortable.

 SELECT uuidv7();